Introduction

 - benefits agency/state pension correspondence (on letter header paper) dated within the last 3 months

-These ID documents can be scanned and emailed to the email address given above; posted to the Treasury address or presented at a One Stop Shop.
-If emailing or posting please note to send photocopies only and not original documents.
+These ID documents can be scanned and emailed to either of the email address given above or posted to the surface mail address shown above.
+If emailing or posting, please note to send photocopies only and not original documents.

 For further information see Wirral Council’s Principal Privacy notice for its lawful basis for processing personal and special category data; who and why we are required to share personal information; and your rights.